The Modular Temperley-Lieb Algebra: Quantum Numbers

 and form a ``half Pascal triangle''.
 A closed form is given by

 Quantum numbers are a ``$q$-analogue'' of the integers in the following way.
-Consider the ring of symmetric Laurent polynomials in indeterminate $q$ over the integers, which we will denote ${\Z[q^{\pm 1}]}^S$.
+Consider the ring of symmetric Laurent polynomials in indeterminate $q$ over the integers.
 This ring is isomorphic to $\Z[\delta]$ by $\delta \mapsto q+q^{-1}$.
 Under this identification,

 and we see that under the specification $q = 1$ (or equivalently under $\delta = [2] = 2$), quantum numbers ``specialise'' to normal numbers so that $[n] = n$.
 Where necessary we will subscript $\delta$ or $q$ to specify the variable in use.
 This ``$q$-formulation'' makes it clear that if $n \mid m$ then $[n] \mid [m]$.